Liquidity

 Accounting Liquidity

-Accounting liquidity measures an entity’s ability to meet its short-term financial obligations using its liquid assets.
-It is assessed through various financial ratios, such as the current ratio and quick ratio.
+Measures a company’s ability to pay its short-term financial obligations using liquid assets.
+This is assessed through liquidity ratios such as the current ratio and cash ratios.

 Funding Liquidity